 Up until the 1980s, scaling was restricted to isotropic systems with unique fractal dimensions.
-Since then two generalizations have been important for geophysical applications: first, the treatment of statistics of all orders (not only second order), that is, multiscaling/multifractality, and second, the extension to anisotropic differentially stratified, and/or rotating systems, i.e., Generalized Scale Invariance (GSI, Schertzer and Lovejoy 1985a, 1985b).
+Since then two generalizations have been important for geophysical applications.
+First, the treatment of statistics of all orders (not only second order): multiscaling/multifractality, second the extension to anisotropic differentially stratified, and/or rotating systems: Generalized Scale Invariance (GSI, Schertzer and Lovejoy 1985).
 In the following, for simplicity we pursue the second order statistics.
-Our results will be valid for both anisotropic fractal and multifractal rock density models, although in the latter they will only provide a rather limited characterization of the statistics.
+Our results will be valid for both anisotropic fractal and multifractal rock density models although in the latter, they will only provide a rather limited characterization of the statistics.

-In order to understand GSI, it is helpful to introduce the dimensionless "scale function" $\|(\underline{X}, z)\|$ which is the physically relevant notion of scale.
-The scale function satisfies the functional scale equation where T{λ} is the scale changing operator and G is the generator.
-The scale function is analogous to a norm, but need not respect the triangle inequality.4
+In order to understand GSI it is helpful to introduce the dimensionless "scale function" $\|(\underline{X}, z)\|$ which is the physically relevant notion of scale.
+The scale function satisfies the functional scale equation:

+where T{λ} is the scale changing operator:

-$$T{\lambda} = \lambda^{-G} \tag{2.9}$$
+$$T{\lambda} = \lambda^{-G} \tag{10}$$